gdevika423/devika-portfolio/content/about/_index.md

 ## What I do

-I lead documentation functions that connect product, engineering, and user experience - not just the content itself, but the operating model behind it.
+I've led documentation functions that connect product, engineering, and user experience - not just the content itself, but the operating model behind it.

 This includes:

 - setting the <span class="kw">governance</span>, standards, and <span class="kw">AI-assisted</span> workflows that let a team scale without scaling headcount 1:1
 - embedding documentation into product release and engineering workflows
-- leading and coaching writers - most recently a team of writes at Zeta - to apply editorial judgment independently
+- coaching writers - most recently a team at Zeta - to apply editorial judgment independently
 - owning the <span class="kw">API documentation</span> and developer experience function end-to-end

 My focus is building a documentation function that's measurable, governed, and trusted - not just content that ships.